Dialogue Facilitation Certification: July Cohort

 A Workshop for Experienced Facilitators

-Facilitating Dialogue Across Israeli and Palestinian Narratives is an intensive, practice-based workshop designed for experienced dialogue facilitators navigating one of the most complex and emotionally charged issues on campus.
-Grounded in CDI’s evidence-based, nonpartisan framework, the program equips participants with advanced tools to manage polarization, respond to escalation, and sustain inquiry and free expression in high-stakes conversations.
+Facilitating Dialogue Across Israeli and Palestinian Narratives is an intensive, practice-based workshop designed for experienced dialogue facilitators navigating one of the most complex and polarized issues facing campuses today.

 Grounded in behavioral science and nonpartisan facilitation principles